axone-protocol/axoned/docs/command/okp4d_tx_sign-batch.md

 If --account-number or --sequence flag is used when offline=false, they are ignored and overwritten by the default flag values.

-The --multisig=<multisig_key> flag generates a signature on behalf of a multisig account key.
+The --multisig=&lt;multisig_key&gt; flag generates a signature on behalf of a multisig account key.
 It implies --signature-only.

 ```